sharoncornelius/idpf-specification/idpf_specification.md

 ### Device Interface

-The driver uses this interface to add/delete L2 MAC addresses as filters to redirect packets to a specific vport.
+The driver uses this interface to add/delete L2 MAC addresses as filters to redirect packets to a specific vPort.

 ### Capability and Data Structures
 ```C